alexander-irbis/finshir/README.md

 ### Pre-compiled binaries
 The easiest way to run Finshir on your system is to download the pre-compiled binaries from the [existing releases](https://github.com/Gymmasssorla/finshir/releases), which doesn't require any external software (unlike the two previous approaches).

+### Use native CPU architecture
+If you care about performance, please consider using the `RUSTFLAGS="-C target_cpu=native"` environmental variable which tells the compiler to use accelerated instructions which are specific to your CPU.

 ----------